dtao/PhilosopherDeveloper/source/posts/2019-06-21-advice-vs-guidelines.md

 Logically, the people with the authority to control a system write guidelines while those with no authority dispense advice.

 Here's an example.
 Suppose you're visiting a friend in another country and your luggage gets lost.
 You ask an airline employee for help, but they say there's nothing they can do.
-Your friend knows corruption is rampant, so she suggests that you offer the employee a bribe.
-This would be _advice_: your friend obviously knows that corruption is wrong, but she's not trying to change the system right now.
-She's treating the fact that the system is corrupt as a given and focusing on helping you, her friend.
+Your friend knows corruption is rampant, so he suggests that you offer the employee a bribe.
+This would be _advice_: your friend obviously knows that corruption is wrong, but he's not trying to change the system right now.
+He's treating the fact that the system is corrupt as a given and focusing on helping you, his friend.

 Now imagine that the airport authority decides to formalize this advice in the form of guidelines.
 Suppose that be helpful to the entire population of